-company in Oberlin, said anyone who signs up for a Nex-Tech wireless plan can choose the school they want the rebate to go to.
+The Oberlin School District re- Fertilizer, the dealer for the wireless Mr. Juenemann, has received more ceived \$898 in rebate money from company in Oberlin, said anyone money than any other from Great who signs up for a Nex-Tech wire-Since August 2006, when the less plan can choose the school they want the rebate to go to.
 Then 3 percent of the monthly bill is rebated to that district.